h2oai/h2o-2/h2o-docs/source/datascience/naivebayes.rst

 """""""""""""""""""""""""""""
 **Source:**

-  The hex key associated with the data to be modeled.
+  The .hex key associated with the data to be modeled.

 **Response:**